-Figure 9: Students' Response about IeLS by HSC Students of a Leading College
+Figure 9: Students' Response about IeLS by HSC Students of a Leading College integration of eLearning with Problem-Based Learning, a new paradigm of learning and teaching.

-Figure 10: Mean and Standard Deviation of Student Response about IeLS
+Figure 10: Mean and Standard Deviation of Student Response about leLS

 The problems and challenges for learning and teaching of ICT course in Higher Secondary level in Bangladesh are: the crisis of experienced teaching staffs, insufficient laboratory facilities, Internet accessibility and appropriate course materials.
-This research is an attempt to solve these problems by the integration of eLearning with Problem-Based Learning, a new paradigm of learning and teaching.
+This research is an attempt to solve these problems by the